WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

     to reduce startup time when there are many prototypes to populate.

  2. A way to deduplicate lists of fields in type sections.
-    Using custom RTTs may otherwise lead to more duplication in the type section than there is today.
+    Using custom descriptors may otherwise lead to more duplication in the type section than there is today.

 We should validate that these problem actually arise in practice and quantify their cost before we commit to including these extra solutions in the final version of the proposal.

-This proposal and the custom descriptors are informally called "custom RTTs," although the RTT is more precisely the engine-managed type information inside the custom descriptor, not the custom descriptor itself.

 ## Custom Descriptor Definitions